Ket3r/script-server-wiki/Server-configuration.md

 Script-server has default settings and works out of the box.
 For changing the settings, please edit _conf/conf.json_ file (create new if needed).
+It's recommended **not** to take an example configuration as it is, as it contains a lot values, which you don't need most probably.
+Only enable those options, which are really needed for you (for example, authentication).

 You can set custom conf.json location by running Script server with -f parameter (e.g. `launcher.py -f /home/me/configs/script-server.json`)
 Please note, that configuration changes require a server restart.